sjmc11/vue-wswg-demos/src/page-builder/wswg-demo-theme/README.md

 ## Required Packages

-The following packages are used in this starter kit:
+The following packages are used in this theme:

 ### Core Dependencies